 In the late 1990s, the National Capital Authority began a major project to return the gardens to their former splendour, conserving the significant heritage value and improving amenities.

-The original “Friends of the Old Parliament House Gardens” under the auspices of the National Capital Authority (NCA) ceased to be in 2007, owing to budgetary constraints placed on the NCA.
+The original 'Friends of Old Parliament House Gardens' under the auspices of the National Capital Authority (NCA) ceased to be in 2007, owing to budgetary constraints placed on the NCA.

 Months later Dr Malcolm Beazley AM from the University of Canberra, approached the Acting Chair of the NCA, Professor Don Aitken to discuss the future of the 'Friends'.
 Time passed and Dr Beazley sought the support of horticulturist and radio presenter, Mrs Judy Refshauge, to meet with the Director of the NCA, Mr Gary Rake.

-The outcome of this meeting was very positive and the “Friends of the Old Parliament House Rose Gardens” was born.
+The outcome of this meeting was very positive and the 'Friends of Old Parliament House Rose Gardens' was born.
 One may say a rose by another name!